swcarpentry/board/mission-statement.md

 Our long-term goal is to ensure that every researchers learns the skills that SC teaches early in their career, whether through us or because what we teach has become part of the standard curriculum for their discipline.
-In the medium term, we want to run 500 workshops to train 20,000 people a year by 2018.
 What's more, we want to:

 * partner with a steadily growing group of like-minded organizations who can provide or help support core staff, coordinate training, act